- In the 2010 UK general election, there were queues at polling stations leaving citizens unable to vote.

 Electoral Management Research Network

 I am currently co-directing a research network of leading scholars who are working on electoral management.
 You can find out more on the electoralmanagement.com website that we run.
+We have recently held workshops with practitioners and researcher from around the world in Oslo and Boston.

 New Book Comparative Electoral Management